OlgaJ1989/seagull/README.md

     ![Modal](https://raw.githubusercontent.com/OlgaJ1989/seagull/main/docs/modal.png)

 8. Game Over warning/message
-    * When the seagull finally collides with an obstacle, the game is stopped and the user is greated with a 'Game Over!' announcement.
+    * When the seagull finally collides with an obstacle, the game is stopped and the user is greeted with a 'Game Over!' announcement.
 They can then press the Restart button and start the game again.

     ![Game Over](https://raw.githubusercontent.com/OlgaJ1989/seagull/main/docs/over.PNG)